4 Revenue Cycle Management Functions That Promote Financial Health

 In a hectic clinical billing environment, certain negative trends can fall through the cracks.

-Keep in mind that some RCM reporting tools offer more customization than others.
+Keep in mind that some RCM reporting tools offer more configuration than others.

 In the best case scenario, financial reporting is so robust that it allows a facility to report on precise parts of the revenue cycle.